 Happy 2nd Birthday, Southern Revivals!
-It was two years ago this month that I shared my very first revival with you on this, my blog that I never intended to start.
+It was two years ago this month that I shared my very first furniture makeover with you on this, my blog, that I never intended to start.
 I talk about how it all got started in this post, The Truth About Southern Revivals.
 Little did I know where all of this would go from there.

 The original Full Room Revival post is to date one of the most popular posts here on my blog.
 I’ve received many, many comments and emails wondering just how I did it.
 A couple of weeks ago I did a recap for another of my most popular posts, Uncle Joe’s Dresser.
 Today I’m revisiting the full room revival and answering all of your questions.

 To Sand or Not to Sand?

 One of the most common questions is, did I sand it first.
 The answer is – yes, lightly.
 Anytime a piece has particularly glossy I always sand it lightly using a 220 grit sandpaper just to be on the safe side.
 It gives the paint something to stick to.
 It isn’t always necessary but it’s better to be safe than sorry.

 No. I very rarely use primer, only when I am afraid the piece’s previous finish might bleed through the paint.
 This can sometimes happen with certain pieces.

 I chose a mistinted quart from Walmart.
 It was a flat finish in the Better Homes and Gardens brand.
 I wound up having to back and get another quart.
 The color match identified this color as: Bavarian Cream.

 I used just under 2 quarts for all three pieces.

 Again, I used a 220 grit sandpaper to lightly distress the edges.
 I like to distress in areas that would get worn over time to give my pieces and authentically aged look.